Kolmen/test/README.md

 Run the Unico-GUI and connect the ProfiMEMSTool with inserted STEVAL-MKI209V1K board to the PC by using a micro USB cable.
 Select the IIS2ICLX from the list of Device Names, keep the *"Communication with the motherboard [Enabled]"* option box checked and click the *Select Device* button.

-Go to *Load/Save* tab, click on Load, browse for the generated UCF file and click the *Open* button.
-Wait until the file is **_Loaded_**, click the *Start* button and open the Data window.
+Go to *Load/Save* tab, click the *Load* button, browse for the generated UCF file and then click the *Open* button.
+Wait until the file is ***Loaded***, click the *Start* button and open the *Data* window by clicking the *Data* button from the option panel on the left side.

 <img src="./images/load.png">

-The MLC output is visible in the Decision Tree results section of the window:
+The MLC output is displayed in the text field 1 and 2 in the Decision Tree results section of the window:

 <img src="./images/Unico_output.png">

-The disadvantage of this way of evaulation is the fact, that it is not possible to convert the MLC output value into more understandable form - it is expressed as a 8-bit value in two’s complement that must be multiplied by **angular sensitivity** mentioned in the output of the *iis2iclx_tilt_angle_DT_generator.exe* program (default is 0.15748 deg/LSB).
+The disadvantage of this way of evaulation is the fact, that it is not possible to directly convert the MLC output value into more understandable form.
+It is expressed as a 8-bit value in two’s complement that must be multiplied by **angular sensitivity** mentioned in the output of the *iis2iclx_tilt_angle_DT_generator.exe* program (default is 0.15748 deg/LSB).